saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 ## Examples

 :::info
 The following examples use iOS 16 and 15 as the current and previous major versions of iOS, respectively.
-The examples don't always reflect the actual versions of iOS that are supported by Sauce Labs and Apple on simulators.
-For the most up-to-date information, see our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool.
+The examples don't always reflect the actual versions of iOS that are supported by Sauce Labs and Apple on Simulators.
+See our [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool for the most up-to-date information.
 :::

 | Configuration                                                  | Supported by Apple on Simulators | Supported by Sauce Labs | Land On  |                                Note                                |